-A. Yes, you must complete the main Certificate whilst as a partnership and the limited company Certificate covering the period when you were the shareholder of the limited company.
+You must complete the main Certificate whilst as a partnership and the limited company Certificate covering the period when you were the shareholder of the limited company.

-Q. I am a GP Provider and also a salaried GP directly employed (i.e. PAYE earnings) by another practice.
-Do I have to complete any other forms as well as the Certificate?
+Other forms to complete as well as the Certificate if you are a GP provider and also a salaried GP directly employed (i.e. PAYE earnings) by another practice.

-A. Yes, you also have to complete the type 2 medical practitioner self-assessment form for 2017/18.
+You also have to complete the type 2 medical practitioner self-assessment form for 2019/20.